imaginando/imaginando.github.io/vs/vs2/midi-mapping.md

 </figure>
 </div>

 All your MIDI mappings are displayed in the MIDI Mapping panel.
 To create a mapping, enable the [MIDI Learn mode located in the Status Bar](overview#status-bar).
 Clicking a parameter and sending a MIDI message from your controller will establish the mapping.
-You can also double-click a highlighted control to manually enter mapping information.
+You can also double click a highlighted control to manually enter mapping information.
 Toggle MIDI Learn off to finish mapping.

 <div style="text-align: center;">
 <figure style="text-align: center;">